Robotics-BUT/mpc-rbt-simulator/README.md

 ### MPC-RBT Simulator

 This repository embodies a ROS 2 package.
-Navigate to the `src` and clone it:
+Navigate to the `mpc-rbt_ws/src` and clone it:

 ```
 git clone git@github.com:Robotics-BUT/mpc-rbt-simulator.git